 Power Tanks offer a power shot of air to fill up your SXS or ATV tires quickly without a compressor.
 We can fill the smaller 20oz tanks.Learn More

 Home soda fountains utilize a similar CO2 tank to carbonate beverages in your own kitchen.
 There is however a sanitary difference between the tanks used to fill paintball tanks and tanks used for soda systems.
 Carbonation systems use food grade CO2 that has been kept sanitary for consumption throughout the process.
-Paintball systems are not intended for food.
+So, while our fill station will work for many of these tanks, paintball systems are not intended for food.
 Still have questions?
 Give us a call

 Essentially, if your tank has the same valve as a paintball CO2 tank and is between 4 and 24oz, we can probably fill it.
 If you're not sure, you can send a photo of your tank to (208) 515-2005 to confirm.

 If your tank has a guage at the valve that shows PSI, we cannot fill it.
 Your tank uses compressed air, not CO2 and will need to be filled with a powerful compressor capable of pressures of at least 3000psi.